myriadrf/LimeSuiteNG/docs/development/packaging/condaSuiteRecipe.rst

 .. note::

-   Recipe build was tested in radioconda environment for Windows and Linux.
+   Recipe build was tested in radioconda environment for Windows and Linux platforms.

 Recipe structure
 ----------------